 - Get up to Speed at Magna Science Adventure Centre

 Over 6,000 South Yorkshire school children attended and I asked them and stallholders what they thought made a great place.
 By the end of the day I produced a performance poem called ‘Great Place’, all words in the poem were from answers that people gave me.

 - Tour de Yorkshire

-This commission harnessed how the local community had come together with street decoration through having an artist in the community – Gemma Nemer aka The Button Tin .
-I created several poems from the face to face responses and of public comments from the Great Place Wentworth & Elsecar Facebook page.
+This commission harnessed how the local community had come together with street decoration through having an artist in the community – Gemma Nemer aka The Button Tin.
+I created several poems from face-to-face responses and public comments from the Great Place Wentworth & Elsecar Facebook page.

 - The Man Engine

 The largest mechanical puppet in the UK – an 18ft miner came to Yorkshire for the first time – I engaged with audience members around their family links and ties to industry.

 Worked across the weekend of Rotherham Show at Clifton Park.
 I created poems based on conversations with the public about Rotherham’s heritage and future.
 I also encouraged the public to contribute words, drawings and scribbles to a 3m wooden replica of the Needle’s Eye from Wentworth Woodhouse.

 [Commission a Poem]

 Doncaster based charity b:Friend commissioned me to write a poem which would feature as the main campaign drive to recruit more volunteer “befrienders” to pair with isolated elderly neighbours in the community.
 The poem was then set to a short film which was promoted across their social media, gaining over 5k views on Facebook.